-Excavated material will be hauled by trucks or transported hydraulically to the South Dunes Power Plant site.
-The haul truck route will follow an easement through the Roseburg Forest Products Company wood chip facility until it intersects with the existing Jordan Cove Road, following Jordan Cove Road until it intersects with an existing road used by Weyerhaeuser during operation of the linerboard facility (also the route of the access/utility corridor to the LNG Terminal).
+Excavated material will be hauled by trucks or transported hydraulically to the disposal sites.
+The haul truck route will follow an easement through the Roseburg Forest Products Company wood chip facility until it intersects with the existing Jordan Cove Road, following Jordan Cove Road until it intersects with an existing road used by Weyerhaeuser during operation of the linerboard facility.
 The trucks will not cross the Trans-Pacific Parkway at any time and the only potential conflict will be with chip truck traffic to the Roseburg wood chip facility.
 Wood chip truck traffic will be given the right-of-way over haul truck traffic by using flag men to halt haul truck traffic until passing vehicles have passed the intersection.
 The haul truck route will be on JCEP-owned land or easements granted by Roseburg to JCEP.
 Pipelines used for hydraulic transportation of excavated materials will follow existing road corridors and/or rail lines and will not result in additional land disturbance.
-The haul truck/hydraulic transport pipeline route is shown in Figure 1.3-2.